-Investing in Chicago’s Low-income Communities
+Investing in Chicago’s Low-Income Communities

 Founded in July 2005 by the City of Chicago, the Chicago Development Fund (CDF) is a non-profit corporation that provides capital to qualifying projects and businesses in low-income areas of Chicago through the use of New Markets Tax Credits (NMTCs).
-CDF was been awarded $356 million in NMTCs by the United States Department of the Treasury in six allocations starting in 2006.
+CDF has been awarded $356 million in NMTCs by the United States Department of the Treasury in six allocations starting in 2006.

 Board of Directors

 CDF is governed by a Board of Directors, which is chaired by the Commissioner of the City of Chicago’s Department of Planning and Development.
 It is responsible for managing the overall business and affairs of the corporation.
 All sitting members are City of Chicago officials.

 The CDF Advisory Board ensures that CDF maintains its commitment to low-income communities, consistent with CDF’s core mission and NMTC program regulations.
 The Board’s members are appointed by the Mayor and approved by the City Council.